PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_unrouted.html.markdown

 The Unrouted Orchestration evaluates events sent to it against each of its rules, beginning with the rules in the "start" set.
 When a matching rule is found, it can modify and enhance the event and can route the event to another set of rules within this Unrouted Orchestration for further processing.

-## Example of configuring a Unrouted Rules for an Orchestration
+## Example of configuring Unrouted Rules for an Orchestration

-  In this example the user has defined the unrouted orchestration with two rules, each routing to a different service.This example assumes services used in the route_to configuration already exists.
-So it does not show creation of service resource.As there is a single set, route_to is not defined for the rules.
+In this example of an Unrouted Orchestration, the rule matches only if the condition is matched.

-  If there are more than one set, the rules in start set must define route_to with id of the next set The first rule matches only if the condition is matched.
-The second rule matches always as there are no conditions.
+Alerts created for events that do not match the rule will have severity level set to `info` as defined in `catch_all` block.

-  `catch_all` with empty `actions` block suppresses the alerts that do not match any rules.
-Using the `catch_all` to set severity, event_action, variables and extractions is also allowed.
+`catch_all` for Unrouted Orchestration always suppressess the alert so it is not required to define the `suppress` action.

 ```hcl
 resource "pagerduty_event_orchestration_unrouted" "unrouted" {